exercism/problem-specifications/exercises/dot-dsl/description.md

 Putting this in a file `example.dot` and running `dot example.dot -T png -o example.png` creates an image `example.png` with red and blue circle connected by a green line on a yellow background.

-Create a DSL similar to the dot language.